JamesWalter/simple-go-service/README.md

 # Build Docker Image

 To get the app up and running in a container we need to build a [Docker image](https://docs.docker.com/glossary/?term=image).
+For now, ignore the Dockerfile that is included in this repository.
+We will build our own that pulls the go code from github.

 Start by creating a new directory called `my-first-image`.
 Then create a new file named `Dockerfile` in the directory.